chadbraunduin/backups-mode/README.md

 ### My .emacs
 As an example, here's the configuration from my .emacs file.

+    (require 'backups-mode)
     (defvar backup-directory "~/.emacs-backups/backups/")
     (defvar tramp-backup-directory "~/.emacs-backups/tramp-backups/")
-    ;; backups-mode needs to be loaded after setting your backup directory variables (require 'backups-mode)
+    (backups-mode-start)
+    ;; keep all versions forever
-    (setq kept-new-versions 7
+    (setq delete-old-versions 1)
-          kept-old-versions 3)

 ## Commands
-While editing any file-based emacs buffer, there are two additional commands:
+While editing any file-based emacs buffer, there are some additional commands:

 * save-version
  * This will version the previous saved copy of the file.